diceccoj/tier-it/README.md

 ![alt text](https://media.githubusercontent.com/media/diceccoj/tier-it/main/promo_images/Screenshot_20240129_183335.png)

 This is an open source tier list maker to make with your friends.
 Make a room, invite up to 20 people, write questions and rank each other based off of them!
 (You know, just don't be mean)
+I built this project using the Godot Engine, using Google Firebase as my database.
+The game communicates it using the REST API

 ## What is a tier list?
 A tier list is a list with multiple sections, S, A, B, C, D, and F. S being the best, and F being the lowest.
 You pick a topic, and rank things depending on which tier you are in.
 So what if you and your friends can pick a random topic and rank eachother?